cognitive-space/graphene-luna/README.md

 You should have Graphene setup with a schema.
 If not see the [Graphene installation](https://docs.graphene-python.org/projects/django/en/latest/installation/) steps.

-In your Graphene settings verify you have schema:
+In your Graphene settings verify you have a schema:

 ```python
 GRAPHENE = {